madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 classification of kind) `BOX`{.haskell}.

 Nevertheless, promoted types are a blessing.
-They act as indices to other data types and allows us to encode various properties at type level.
-We come back to this when we introduces GADTs.
+They act as indices to other data types and help encoding various properties at type level.
+We come back to this while introducing GADTs.

 ## Kind polymorphism